 You can install the RSA driver locally or remotely.

-An installation on the same computer where an Identity Vault and the Metadirectory engine are installed is referred to as a local configuration.
+A local configuration is when the RSA driver is installed on the same computer with an Identity Vault and the Metadirectory engine.
+A remote configuration is when the RSA driver is installed along with a remote loader on a computer without an Identity Vault and Metadirectory engine.
 The following figure illustrates a local configuration:

 Figure 1-2 A Local Configuration